joshuagryphon/plastid/docs/source/tour.rst

 .. _tour-get-counts:

-One of the most convenient things |SegmentChains| can do is to fetch vectors of data covering each position in the chain from the 5' to 3' end (data is held in |GenomeArrays| which are explained :ref:`below <tour-genome-array>`).
+One of the most convenient things |SegmentChains| can do is to fetch vectors of data covering each position in the chain from the 5' to 3' end from
+|GenomeArrays| (themselves explained :ref:`below <tour-genome-array>`).
-In this example, we count how many 5' ends of sequencing reads appear at each position in the chain::
+For example, to count how many 5' ends of sequencing reads appear at each position in the chain::

     >>> from yeti.genomics.genome_array import BAMGenomeArray, FivePrimeMapFactory